San Andres, Manila

+Etymology

+San Andres is also known by its longer name San Andres Bukid.
+The first part of the name comes from Spanish for Saint Andrew, the patron saint of Manila; while the second part comes from Tagalog bukid, meaning "farm" or "[rice] field", which the area once was.

 Profile

-Although San Andres has only a small land area, it is the most densely populated district in Manila, as of 2015, surpassing even Tondo.
+Although San Andres has only a small land area, it is the second most densely populated district in Manila, as of 2020, after Santa Ana.
 San Andres is divided into its eastern and western sectors by the Osmeña Highway.
 Mostly residential, San Andres also has some sections classified as commercial.

 The majority of the district's population live just above the poverty line, mostly composed of post-World War II settlers from various provinces while the original inhabitants were middle or lower-class migrant families who had formerly settled in Tondo but found the rough working-class lifestyle less suitable for raising children.
 The influx of settlers into the district was unregulated, resulting in a lack of urban planning as evidenced by irregular buildings, narrow roadways, and large blocks of houses accessible only through meter-wide alleyways.